lienertdemaeyer/Tension-Measurement-Device/README.md

 - **Wireless Communication**: Uses 5G/Wi-Fi to connect with the **Tensoid app** on smartphones or smartwatches.
 - **Tenselink Functionality**: Allows multiple Tensoids to be linked together for advanced data analysis.

-## Market Positioning
-The **Tensoid** is unique in the market with no direct competitors, offering advanced muscle and tendon monitoring that extends beyond traditional heart rate monitors.

-### Strengths and Opportunities
-- **Versatile**: Suitable for multiple muscle groups and sports.
-- **Durable and User-Friendly**: Uses materials and design optimized for longevity and ease of use.
-- **Potential Opportunities**: Integration with popular fitness trackers and further optimization of the design for cost reduction.

-## Challenges and Solutions
-- **Market Uncertainty**: Conducted market studies to gauge interest.
-- **High Manufacturing Costs**: Simplified design to reduce costs while maintaining functionality.
-- **Risk of Copycats**: Patented the design to prevent counterfeiting.

 ## Project Goals
 1. **Injury Prevention**: Monitor muscle and tendon stress to prevent overstraining.
 2. **Performance Optimization**: Provide athletes with real-time feedback on workout intensity.